-(ii) Comprises significant previously developed and/or under-utilised lands
+ii) Comprises significant previously developed and/or under-utilised lands iii) Is within or adjoining the core of an established or designated urban settlement.

 Answer: Yes: Most of the lands within Flood Zone A and B are already built up or comprise of brownfield sites.
 The river also flows through Griffith Park which is a natural flood plain.